David Chalmers: Philosophy of language

+Background

-Chalmers has published works on the "theory of reference" concerning how words secure their referents.
-He, together with others such as Frank Jackson, proposes a kind of theory called two dimensionalism arguing against Saul Kripke.
-Before Kripke delivered the famous lecture series Naming and Necessity in 1970, the descriptivism advocated by Gottlob Frege and Bertrand Russell was the orthodoxy.
-Descriptivism suggests that a name is indeed an abbreviation of a description, which is a set of properties or, as later modified by John Searle, a disjunction of properties.
-This name secures its reference by a process of properties fitting: whichever object fits the description most, then it is the referent of the name.
-Therefore, the description is seen as the connotation, or, in Fregean terms, the sense of the name, and it is via this sense by which the denotation of the name is determined.
+Before Saul Kripke delivered his famous lecture series Naming and Necessity in 1970, the descriptivism advocated by Gottlob Frege and Bertrand Russell was the orthodoxy.
+Descriptivism suggests that a name is an abbreviation of a description, which is a set of properties.
+This name secures its reference by a process of properties fitting: whichever object fits the description most, is the referent of the name.
+Therefore, the description provides the sense of the name, and it is through this sense that the reference of the name is determined.

 However, as Kripke argued in Naming and Necessity, a name does not secure its reference via any process of description fitting.
 Rather, a name determines its reference via a historical-causal link tracing back to the process of naming.
 And thus, Kripke thinks that a name does not have a sense, or, at least, does not have a sense which is rich enough to play the reference-determining role.
 Moreover, a name, in Kripke's view, is a rigid designator, which refers to the same object in all possible worlds.
 Following this line of thought, Kripke suggests that any scientific identity statement such as "Water is H2O" is also a necessary statement, i.e. true in all possible worlds.
-Kripke thinks that this is a phenomenon that the descriptivist cannot explain.
+Kripke thinks that this is a phenomenon that descriptivism cannot explain.

 And, as also proposed by Hilary Putnam and Kripke himself, Kripke's view on names can also be applied to the reference of natural kind terms.
 The kind of theory of reference that is advocated by Kripke and Putnam is called the direct reference theory.